jamesmurray7/gmvjoint/cran-comments.md

 R-hub build OK.
 Note upon installation one may be warned about inconsistencies across TMB/Matrix versions, but this is not within my control.
 Commented warnings about CXX_STD=CXX11 in Makevars(/.win) which resulted in a NOTE.
-Hopefully this doesn't result in deterioration of performance since I thought RcppArmadillo required this!
+Tried some fixes to lambdaUpdate in src/funs.cpp, which was causing a clang issue.
+Hopefully it remedies.